Here are a few of our project donations:

 Principal Investigator: Ruth Muñiz-López

 Since the year 2000 we are developing in Ecuador an intensive program to project the Harpy Eagle ( Harpia harpyja ) and their habitat.
-The area where the program is being developed belongs to indigenous communities...Read More »
+The area where the program is being developed belongs to...Read More »

 Principal Investigator: Chris Rimmer